lakillo/archaeology-machine-learning/CONTRIBUTING.md

 ### help us plan the project vision and roadmap
 1. familiarise yourself with our project [🗺️ roadmap](https://github.com/lakillo/archaeology-machine-learning/issues/3)
 2. in the [🗺️ project vision and roadmap](https://github.com/lakillo/archaeology-machine-learning/milestone/2) milestone, comment on an open issue or [📝 create a new issue](https://github.com/lakillo/archaeology-machine-learning/issues/new) explaining your idea
-3. help us resolve any open issues relating to project planning by [making a pull request](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#making-a-pull-request)
+3. help us resolve any open issues relating to project planning by [🎣 making a pull request](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#making-a-pull-request)

 ### contribute without a github account
 1. get in touch via email at l.killoran.1@research.gla.ac.uk